Knowledgeable Representation for the Seriously Injured in Connecticut and New York

-Attorney Filan offers personalized attention to help you with the investigation of your accident, gathering medical records, negotiating with insurance companies and filing suit in court.
+Attorney Filan offers personalized attention to help you with the investigation of your accident, gathering medical records, negotiating with insurance companies and filing suit.
 He relentlessly pursues the maximum compensation for his clients.

 Residential and commercial property owners are required to maintain their property in a safe fashion.
 The failure to maintain one’s property in a safe manner may render the property owner liable for damages.
 Premises liability refers to any injuries sustained as a result of a dangerous condition on commercial or residential property.
 A property owner or the person controlling or using the property may be responsible for personal injuries suffered by a person visiting or using their property.
 Landlords may be liable if the property does not conform to the building codes or ordinances.
 Injuries sustained from falls on another’s property can cause a serious impact on long-term livelihood and health.